Schw4lbe/jizo-noods/README.md

 - how many different ramen kits?
 - possibility of more kits in the future?
 - possibility of starters on page directly in the future?
+- icons on soups needed? (hot, contains garlic etc.)
-- about us with images and video?d
+- about us with images and video?

 ## dev references